 Q: My loft insulation is hidden under boards?

 A: Every effort is made to identify where insulation is included including cavities and loft area.
 Where no access is possible it will be necessary for the property owner to provide evidence of insulation.
-If this is not possible, we will include a default in the software where no access is possible and that will result in a lower insulation rating.
+If this is not possible, we will include a default in the software where no access is possible and that could result in a lower insulation rating.

 Q: I rent rooms in my home by the week / month / B&B. Do I need an EPC?

 A: No you don't.
-If you rent out rooms in your home to lodgers, rent out individual rooms in a property, Ie, houses of multiple occupancy (HMO) / student lets or do B&B, under current guidelines, you do not need to have an Energy Performance Certificate.
+If you rent out rooms in your home to lodgers, rent out individual rooms in a property, I.e., houses of multiple occupancy (HMO) / student lets or do B&B, under current guidelines, you do not need to have an Energy Performance Certificate.